-As the United States grapples with a deadly pandemic during an election year, questions of voting by mail have taken center stage in national dialogue.
+As the United States grapples with an all-encompassing pandemic during an election year, questions of voting by mail have taken center stage in national dialogue.
 Despite President Trump’s attacks on absentee voting and efforts to delegitimize election results, mail-in voting has a long historical precedent dating back to America’s earliest years.
-For centuries absentee voting has provided a safe and secure method for citizens to exercise their right to vote during times of crisis.
+For centuries, absentee voting has provided a safe and secure method for citizens to exercise their right to vote during times of crisis.

 The first instances of absentee voting can be traced back to the colonial era.
 In the 17th century colony of Massachusetts, men were permitted to vote remotely if their homes were vulnerable to Native American attacks.
 A century later, during the American Revolution, the votes of some Continental Army soldiers were presented in writing by messengers in New Hampshire.
 These instances of absentee voting, however, were limited and scattered.